Ground Beef Mongolian Noodles

 Step 3: Make the Sauce

-Drain any excess fat from the cooked ground beef and return it to the skillet.
-Add soy sauce, beef broth, brown sugar, hoisin sauce, black pepper, and red pepper flakes (if using).
-Stir to combine all ingredients thoroughly.
+After draining excess fat from the cooked beef, add brown sugar, beef broth, soy sauce, hoisin sauce, black pepper, and red pepper flakes if desired.
+Stir well to combine all ingredients.

 Step 4: Thicken the Sauce

-Add cooked and drained noodles to the beef mixture.
-Stir gently but thoroughly to ensure that all noodles are well coated with sauce.
-Let them sit in this mixture for a few minutes so they can absorb all those delicious flavors.
+Add the cooked noodles to the skillet with the beef mixture.
+Toss everything together until noodles are evenly coated in sauce.
+Let sit for 2-3 minutes so that noodles absorb all that delicious flavor.

 Step 6: Serve